Help protect your child from cyberbullying

 Talk with your child about cyberbullying

 Have a discussion with your child about cyberbullying.
-This will show them you think it is an important issue – and will make it easier for them to come to you in the future.
+This will show them you think it is an important issue – and they will feel more comfortable coming to you if necessary.
 Here are some tips:

 • Let them know you are aware of the issue.
 You can mention recent stories in the news or social media and how it seems like an important issue for teens.